 In general, linoleum is considered a non-toxic material that doesn’t give off VOCs.

 Moreover, this type of flooring can last up to 40 years if maintained properly.
 In this sense, linoleum is quite sustainable due to its longevity.

 So Which is Best: Linoleum vs. Vinyl?

-Many designers may have said that linoleum is out of style; however, it has made a resurgence in recent years.
-Whether you like the simplicity of design or sustainable features, linoleum is a quality consideration for flooring.
+Linoleum, on the other hand, will likely suit you better if organic living is a top priority.
+You may think it’s out of style, but it has made a resurgence in recent years.
+Whether you like the simplicity of its design or its sustainable features, linoleum is also a quality consideration for flooring.

 Need to know where to start your shopping?
 Check out Ambient’s sustainable bamboo and luxury vinyl plank flooring and grab some free floor samples today!